AlecM33/mlb-gameday-bot/README.md

 # Using my copy of the bot in your servers

 My instance of the bot is private.
-If you are interested in running this bot in your own server, feel free to reach out to me and I'd be happy to help get you started.
-Read below for an initial guide.
+If you are interested in running your own instance of the bot, start with the below guide, and feel free to reach out with any questions.

 # Running your own copy of the bot

-This will assume you are somewhat familiar with Node.js and developing Discord bots.
+This will assume you are somewhat familiar with either Docker or Node.js, as well as with developing Discord bots.

 ### Using Docker (Simplest)